shows "Nette Application" panel in Tracy BlueScreen?

 debugger: ... # (true|false|'all') defaults to true

-# generates templates with declare(strict_types=1)
+# generate templates with declare(strict_types=1) header

 strictTypes: ... # (bool) defaults to false

-# class of $this->template
+# class of the $this->template object

 templateClass: App\MyTemplateClass # defaults to Nette\Bridges\ApplicationLatte\DefaultTemplate